To donate to RASAC, just text 70070 and enter the following:

 RASAC has been around for over 20 years providing services to people living in the Mid-Hampshire area.
 We offer specialist counselling services for both adults and under-18s who have suffered and survived some degree of sexual abuse or sexual assault.
 We also offer an information and advice line for anyone who wants signposting on other services or advice as to where or what to do if they encounter sexual abuse or have any questions about sexual abuse or sexual assault.
 We also have a text and e-mail service for those who wish to contact us and don’t like using the phone.
 We are part of Communities First Wessex (known as Community First) who are a registered charity.

-RASAC has a paid part time manager, and a paid part time administrator who support our team of 12 volunteer counsellors.
-The counsellors offer their services for free for anyone residing or living in the mid Hampshire area but also will see people privately for anyone living outside our area who choose to use our services rather than their local one.
+RASAC has a paid part-time manager, and a paid part-time administrator who support our team of 12 volunteer counsellors.
+The counsellors offer their services for free for anyone residing or living in the mid and north Hampshire area but also will see people privately for anyone living outside our area who choose to use our services rather than their local one.
 We are supported by Community First staff for all our support services.

 Our building is up a total of 12 steps with a single railing of the left hand side of the first 10.
 Please make sure to press the ‘RASAC’ door bell on the left hand side of the main door when you visit.